DT McCoy picks Panthers over Browns, Ravens

 McCoy left Baltimore thinking he might sign there, sources told Schefter, but Carolina wowed him on his visit and quarterback Cam Newton helped recruit McCoy.

-"Carolina was a great fit for me," McCoy texted Anderson.
+"Carolina was a great fit for me," McCoy texted to ESPN's Josina Anderson.
 "Being around the guys we just meshed & I love the instant chemistry we had.
 They have a tradition of having a great defense.
 I love the players & I believe in #1 [Newton].
 Ron Rivera is a proven coach & can't wait to get started."

-McCoy, 31, has been a longtime fan of Newton's, saying in 2015 that Newton deserved to win the MVP well before the voting was final.
+McCoy, 31, has been a longtime fan of Newton, saying in 2015 that Newton deserved to win the MVP well before the voting was final.

 To cap it off, McCoy gets to stay in the NFC South and play against the Bucs, who released him and gave his No. 93 to Ndamukong Suh.
 Tampa Bay and McCoy "mutually parted ways" on May 20.